MHuant/ProjectTidyData/README.md

 Project Description from the class :

-One should download stats data about wearable computing about people doing 6 activities at the following site https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and then create one R script called run_analysis.R that does the following :
+One should download stats data about measurements from captors on wearable computing about people doing 6 activities at the following site https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and then create one R script called run_analysis.R that does the following :

 1. Merges the training and the test sets to create one data set.